Senate Bill 448 History

 issue to the new motor vehicle dealer or used motor vehicle dealer

-up to four special demonstration plates which
+up to four special demonstration plates which shall display the

 term "demonstration" or "demo" and a distinguishing number assigned